jupiter3p3/general_purpose_log_visual_tool/README.md

 For different type log or purpose, user only needs to do is changing the configuration file.

 ## Features
-### This program also supports several simple mathematical operations.
+### This program also supports several simple mathematical operations